Cambridge Analytica: Data scandal

-In March 2018, multiple media outlets broke news of Cambridge Analytica's business practices.
+In March 2018, media outlets broke news of Cambridge Analytica's business practices.
 The New York Times and The Observer reported that the company had acquired and used personal data about Facebook users from an external researcher who had told Facebook he was collecting it for academic purposes.
 Shortly afterwards, Channel 4 News aired undercover investigative videos showing Nix boasting about using prostitutes, bribery sting operations, and honey traps to discredit politicians on whom it had conducted opposition research, and saying that the company "ran all of (Donald Trump's) digital campaign".
 In response to the media reports, the Information Commissioner's Office (ICO) of the UK pursued a warrant to search the company's servers.
 Facebook banned Cambridge Analytica from advertising on its platform, saying that it had been deceived.
 On 23 March 2018, the British High Court granted the ICO a warrant to search Cambridge Analytica's London offices.
 As a result, Nix was suspended as CEO, and replaced by Julian Wheatland.

-The personal data of up to 87 million Facebook users were acquired via the 270,000 Facebook users who used a Facebook app created by Alexsandr Kogan called "This Is Your Digital Life".
+The personal data of up to 87 million Facebook users were acquired via the 270,000 Facebook users who used a Facebook app created by Aleksandr Kogan called "This Is Your Digital Life".
 This was a personality profiling app and asked simple personality questions similar to other Facebook quizzes.
-Kogan was a scientist and Psychologist, also being an employed lecturer for the University of Cambridge from 2012 to 2018.
-Alexander Nix claimed they had close to 5 thousand data points on each person who participated.
+Kogan was a scientist and psychologist, also being an employed lecturer for the University of Cambridge from 2012 to 2018.
+Alexander Nix claimed they had close to five thousand data points on each person who participated.
 They also gathered information through other data brokers ending with them acquiring millions of data points from American citizens.
 By giving this third-party app permission to acquire their data, back in 2015, this also gave the app access to information on the user's friends network; this resulted in the data of about 87 million users, the majority of whom had not explicitly given Cambridge Analytica permission to access their data, being collected.
 The app developer breached Facebook's terms of service by giving the data to Cambridge Analytica.